Arts & Culture Department

 Northampton Arts Council Board Members 2018

 Community and Visual Arts: Ellen Augarten has been a portrait photographer for over twenty-five years, specializing in fine black and white images of her favorite subject: people.
 She’s on the grant review committee and the exhibition committee.

-Arts and Presenting: George Myers is the general manager of the Amherst Cinema.
+Arts and Presenting: George Myers (Chair) is the general manager of the Amherst Cinema.
 He has extensive knowledge of the Northampton Art Scene, night life and music scene.
 Booked national, international tours for musicians.
 Curates film series.

 Community: Kathy Service (Clerk) our past co-Chair has long been an avid arts supporter and works not only for the Arts Council but has worked for almost every other arts organization in Northampton.
 In the past year she was co-Chair of First Night, organizing over 150 volunteers.
 She works for the State Department of Mental Retardation and has involved many of her clients in our programs, as actors, volunteers and audience members.